NothingAG/work-contract/work_contract.md

 ## Signatures

-This work contract will be printed twice and signed by both parties.
+This work contract will be signed by both parties.
 It becomes valid with your and our signature.
-Each of us gets 1 signed copy of the work contract.
+Each of us will receive a signed copy of this work contract.